 There is debate among surgeons regarding which facelift technique is best, and you’ll get different answers from most of them.
-The reason is because there are so many different facelift techniques, such as the SMAS facelift, deep plane facelift, extended deep plane facelift, and composite facelift, to name a few.
+The reason is that there are so many different facelift techniques, such as the SMAS facelift, deep plane facelift, extended deep plane facelift, and composite facelift, to name a few.
 It really depends on the surgeon and which technique gives them the best results with your anatomy.
 A consultation with a facial plastic surgeon will address your goals and allow the surgeon to look at your bone structure and facial soft tissue to help determine which procedure is best for you.

 What is a SMAS facelift?

 SMAS facelift is where we elevate the skin over the fibrous layer that is between the skin and the deeper structures.
 We then take the mobile part of this fibrous layer and re-suspend it back to where it was when you were younger.
 Different types of sutures can be used to properly secure everything.
 It’s almost like straightening bed sheets to make them tight and smooth.

 What is a full facelift?

 The term full facelift can be confusing because we are not lifting the entire face.
 What it really means is that we lift your cheeks, jawline, and neck.
 It’s everything from under the eyes down and does not include a brow or forehead lift.

 A mid-facelift works mainly on the cheeks, smoothing out nasolabial folds, marionette lines, and a some jowling.

 What is a mini facelift?

 A mini facelift is an abbreviated version of a mid-face lift that just lifts the cheeks and smooths out nasolabial folds, and marionette lines.
 The incision is shorter and hidden in the hairline and along the natural creases of the ear, around the ear canal, and around the earlobe.
 It lifts the mid portion of the face and has less downtime than a full facelift.